sverch/shaunverch.com/_posts/2023-02-04-running-oauth2-manually.markdown

 Here are some examples of apps that might use Oauth2:

-- A budget app that needs access to my bank account to view my transactions.
+- A budgeting app that needs access to my bank account to view my transactions.
 - A signature app that needs access to my cloud documents to sign them.
 - An app that uses my profile on another site as a way to prove my identity.